mrusme/mrusme/README.md

   - [go-render](https://github.com/mrusme/go-render): Tiny Go client library for the Render.com API
 - [Journalist](https://github.com/mrusme/journalist): An RSS aggregator a.k.a. "self-hosted Feedly"
   - [Canard](https://github.com/mrusme/canard): A TUI client for the Journalist RSS aggregator
-- [xbsapi](https://github.com/mrusme/xbsapi): An alternative REST API that serves requests from xBrowserSync client apps, that is a single binary and supports SQLite3, PostgreSQL and MySQL
+- [xbsapi](https://github.com/mrusme/xbsapi): Alternative xBrowserSync API that is a single binary and supports SQLite3, PostgreSQL and MySQL
 - [Kiwi](https://github.com/mrusme/kiwi): Turn your Pimoroni Keybow into a fully customizable, wireless Elgato Stream Deck!
 - [Cloudcash](https://github.com/mrusme/cloudcash): Check your cloud spending from the CLI, from Waybar, and from the macOS menu bar!